Home

 Why Australia for clinical trials?

-The Australia government recognises the value of the medical technology and pharmaceutical (MTP) sector as a significant contributor to – Australia economically in terms of manufacturing, exports, revenue and job creation and is committed to creating the environment, infrastructure, workforce, funding and culture for high quality medical research and innovation1.
-Examples of this include its funding of the National Health and Medical Research Council (NHMRC)2, $20billion Medical Research Future Fund (MRFF)3, $400million National Research Infrastructure Roadmap4, National Collaborative Research Infrastructure Strategy (NCRIS)5, $1.3billion Health and Medical Industry Growth Plan6, support of a MTP growth centre (MTPConnect7), and the Research and Development Tax Incentive8which provides a tax offset for some costs of conducting eligible research and development activities in Australia.
+The Australian government recognises the value of the medical technology and pharmaceutical (MTP) sector as a significant contributor to – Australia economically in terms of manufacturing, exports, revenue and job creation and is committed to creating the environment, infrastructure, workforce, funding and culture for high-quality medical research and innovation1.
+Examples of this include its funding of the National Health and Medical Research Council (NHMRC)2, $20billion Medical Research Future Fund (MRFF)3, $400million National Research Infrastructure Roadmap4, National Collaborative Research Infrastructure Strategy (NCRIS)5, $1.3billion Health and Medical Industry Growth Plan6, support of an MTP growth centre (MTPConnect7), and the Research and Development Tax Incentive8which provides a tax offset for some costs of conducting eligible research and development activities in Australia.

-Australia has a highly skilled, professional medical research workforce.
+Australia has a highly-skilled, professional medical research workforce.
 1360 new clinical trials were started in Australia in 2015, supported by a workforce of over 6900 people1, including some 37+ clinical trial networks9.
 Australia adheres to Good Clinical Practice Guidelines and has high standards of ethical and governance oversight.
 Standard clinical trial agreements for pharmaceutical and medical device trials speed up the process of contract negotiation.
-For more than 95% of trials, our regulatory system10facilitates an immediate start via a notification process post ethical review and approval, rather than a long and costly regulatory approval process.
+For more than 95% of trials, our regulatory system10 facilitates an immediate start via a notification process post ethical review and approval, rather than a long and costly regulatory approval process.

-The majority (89%) of the Australian community value health and medical research in Australia11, and around 60% have a willingness to participate in clinical trials12.
+The majority (89%) of the Australian community values health and medical research in Australia11, and around 60% have a willingness to participate in clinical trials12.
 Our multicultural population provides a platform for ensuring diversity in your clinical trial.

 In its efforts to support the sector and stimulate Australia’s trial recruitment capacity, the Australian government recently launched a community awareness campaign called Helping Our Health13.
 Between May and Sept 2018, this campaign has reached more than 3 million people and increased searches for clinical trials on its website AustralianClinicalTrials.gov 380%14.
 This website aims to be a one-stop portal for industry, researchers, health care professionals and the public seeking information on clinical trials in Australia15.

-1. MTPCONNECT: CLINICAL TRIALS IN AUSTRALIA: THE ECONOMIC PROFILE AND ECONOMIC ADVANTAGE OF THE SECTOR
+1. MTP CONNECT: CLINICAL TRIALS IN AUSTRALIA: THE ECONOMIC PROFILE AND ECONOMIC ADVANTAGE OF THE SECTOR

 2. NHMRC RESEARCH FUNDING STATISTICS AND DATA